-- 1. Proposal No. 1-The Extension Amendment Proposal-RESOLVED, as a special resolution that: - a) the first sentence of Article 49.7 of the Memorandum and Articles of Association be deleted in its entirety and replaced with the following new first sentence of Article 49.7: - "In the event that the Company does not consummate a Business Combination by December 4, 2023, or such later time as the Members may approve in accordance with the Articles, the Company shall:" - b) Article 49.8(a) of the Memorandum and Articles of Association be deleted in its entirety and replaced with the following new Article 49.8(a): - "to modify the substance or timing of the Company's obligation to: (i) allow redemptions of the Public Shares in connection with a Business Combination or: (ii) redeem 100 per cent of the Public Shares if the Company has not completed a Business Combination by December 4, 2023, or such later time as the Members may approve in accordance with the Articles; and/or"
+1. Proposal No. 1-The Extension Amendment Proposal-RESOLVED, as a special resolution that:

+a) the first sentence of Article 49.7 of the Memorandum and Articles of Association be deleted in its entirety and replaced with the following new first sentence of Article 49.7:

+"In the event that the Company does not consummate a Business Combination by May 4, 2024, or such later time as the Members may approve in accordance with the Articles, the Company shall:"

+b) Article 49.8(a) of the Memorandum and Articles of Association be deleted in its entirety and replaced with the following new Article 49.8(a):

+"to modify the substance or timing of the Company's obligation to: (i) allow redemptions of the Public Shares in connection with a Business Combination or: (ii) redeem 100 per cent of the Public Shares if the Company has not completed a Business Combination by May 4, 2024, or such later time as the Members may approve in accordance with the Articles; and/or"

-- c) Article 49.10(b) of the Memorandum and Articles of Association be deleted in its entirety and replaced with the following new Article 49.10(b): - "vote as a class with the Public Shares: (i) on the Company's initial Business Combination or on any other proposal presented to shareholders prior to or in connection with the completion of an initial Business Combination; or (ii) to approve an amendment to the Memorandum or the Articles to (x) extend the time we have to consummate a business combination beyond December 4, 2023 or (y) amend this Article 49.10." - 2.
-Proposal No. 2-The Adjournment Proposal-RESOLVED, as an ordinary resolution, that the adjournment of the Shareholder Meeting to a later date or dates if necessary, to permit further solicitation and vote of proxies if, based upon the tabulated vote at the time of the Shareholder Meeting, there are insufficient Class A ordinary shares, par value \$0.0001 per share (the "Class A Ordinary Shares") and Class B ordinary shares, par value \$0.0001 per share (the "Class B Ordinary Shares" and together with the Class A Ordinary Shares, the "Ordinary Shares") in the capital of DHC represented (either in person or by proxy) to constitute a quorum necessary to conduct business at the Shareholder Meeting or to approve the Extension Amendment Proposal.
+c) Article 49.10(b) of the Memorandum and Articles of Association be deleted in its entirety and replaced with the following new Article 49.10(b):

+"vote as a class with the Public Shares: (i) on the Company's initial Business Combination or on any other proposal presented to shareholders prior to or in connection with the completion of an initial Business Combination; or (ii) to approve an amendment to the Memorandum or the Articles to (x) extend the time we have to consummate a business combination beyond May 4, 2024 or (y) amend this Article 49.10."

+2. Proposal No. 2-The Adjournment Proposal-RESOLVED, as an ordinary resolution, that the adjournment of the Shareholder Meeting to a later date or dates if necessary, to permit further solicitation and vote of proxies if, based upon the tabulated vote at the time of the Shareholder Meeting, there are insufficient Class A ordinary shares, par value \$0.0001 per share (the "Class A Ordinary Shares") and Class B ordinary shares, par value \$0.0001 per share (the "Class A Ordinary Shares") and Class B ordinary shares, par value \$0.0001 per share (the "Class A Ordinary Shares") in the capital of DHC represented (either in person or by proxy) to constitute a quorum necessary to conduct business at the Shareholder Meeting or to approve the Extension Amendment Proposal.